Healthcare in Egypt

 Travel risks in Egypt

 Egypt has been affected by a number of ongoing regional tensions, and these have rendered some parts of Egypt unsafe and others even more dangerous.
-The FCO has the most up-to-date information about where you should not travel to, as well as the safest methods of travelling between areas.
+The FCDO travel advice for Egypt has the most up-to-date information about where you should not travel to, as well as the safest methods of travelling between areas.

-If you travel to an area that the FCO advises against travelling to then it’s likely to void your travel insurance.
+If you travel to an area that the FCDO advises against travelling to then it’s likely to invalidate your travel insurance.

 The shifting of political supremacy between groups and individuals has created a large amount of tension, which can make it dangerous to travel during times of heightened political activity.
 It’s unwise to become involved in protests and demonstrations, as these can quickly escalate into violence and are often met with severity by local forces.